manadream/electronics-blog/_posts/electronics/2025-11-21-notch-and-comb-filter-comparison-for-composite-video-decoding-and-retro-gaming.md

 A lot of people consider Composite video to be the worst option (aside from RF) when it comes to video output.
 This is simply not true as Composite video offers some artistic benefits that other output options do not (including raw S-Video output from your console.)

-[This Article](https://crtdatabase.com/articles/art-design) goes into great detail on why Composite is the best video format for a lot of retro games, even into the PS1/Saturn/N64 era.
+[This Article by Eli Krause](https://crtdatabase.com/articles/art-design) goes into great detail on why Composite is the best video format for a lot of retro games, even into the PS1/Saturn/N64 era.
 I highly recommend giving that article a read to better understand why Composite video is important.

 The TL;DR of that article is, Composite video allows for blending of colors that are especially important for dithering (Sonic Waterfall and Streets of Rage 2 lamp lighting are classic examples).